Best Medicare Supplement Insurance? It Depends on Your Situation and Needs

 Most Popular Medicare Supplement Insurance Plans

-Plan G: Plan G is almost identical to Plan F, with the exception that you will be required to cover the cost of your Medicare Part B deductible.
-In certain circumstances related to finances, this plan may be the best supplement plan for you if you want minimal out of pocket expenses but at a reduced insurance premium cost compared to the Plan F. That’s because the cost for this plan is less than that for Plan F, but with the trade-off of having more out of pocket costs for you.
+Medicare Supplement Plan G: Plan G is almost identical to Plan F, with the exception that you will be required to cover the cost of your Medicare Part B deductible ($183 in 2017).
+In certain circumstances related to finances, this plan may be the best supplement plan for you if you want minimal out-of-pocket expenses, but at a reduced insurance premium cost compared to the Plan F. That’s because the cost for this plan is less than that for Plan F, but with the trade-off of having more out-of-pocket costs for you.
 For certain financial and health care situations, this plan could be the best Medicare supplement insurance plan for you.

-Plan N: Plan N is somewhat similar to the other two plans, with the exceptions of not covering your Medicare Part B deductible, Medicare Part B excess charges and requiring some co-payments from you for office visits and some emergency room visits.
+Medicare Supplement Plan N: Plan N is somewhat similar to the other two plans, with the exceptions of not covering your Medicare Part B deductible, Medicare Part B excess charges and requiring some co-payments for office visits and some emergency room visits.
 This plan may be the best plan for you if there are certain financial situations that favor your ability to cover those additional charges, should they occur.
-Plan N costs less than the other two plans, but with the trade-off of higher out of pocket costs for you in the event you need Medicare-covered services.
+Plan N costs less than the other two plans, but with the trade-off of higher out-of-pocket costs for you in the event that you need Medicare-covered services.
 In some cases, however, this could work to your advantage and actually be the best plan for you.